makise-homura/ibaraki/README.md

 * `SHORTLOGFILE`: Log file which would be used for logging start/finish time in automatic or timed mode.
 Manual mode won't use this.
 * `BACKUPDIR`: Where to place backup files.
 Backups will go to corresponding subdirectories for each host.
 * `REMOTENAME`: Ibaraki will upload its remote counterpart to remote host under `$TMPDIR` with this name.
+* `LOCAL_TMPDIR`: Local (on the station where `ibaraki` is deployed) temporary directory to work in.
+Will be created if not exist, and then deleted if empty.
+Used to temporarily copy downloaded file there and run archive test locally.
 * `ATTEMPTS`: How much times to try to download compressed file from host.
 After exceeding this amount of attempts we will give up.
-* `DELETE_IF_GIVEN_UP`: `on` or `off`, should we delete compressed file on remote host if we've given up downloading it.
 * `KEEPFILES`: How much of previous backup files to keep in timed or automatic mode.
 Oldest files will be deleted if there's more of them than this number.
 No files are deleted in manual mode.

+Also it can include the following flags (`on` or `off`, default is `off` if flag is not specified or set to incorrect value):

-* `ENABLE_IONICE`: `on` or `off`, try to lower IO priority for `tar` command with `ionice` (otherwise it might cause too much IO load that can render host, which is being backed up at the moment, unusable).
+* `ENABLE_IONICE`: try to lower IO priority for `tar` command with `ionice` (otherwise it might cause too much IO load that can render host, which is being backed up at the moment, unusable).
+* `DELETE_IF_GIVEN_UP`: should we delete compressed file on remote host if we've given up downloading it.
-* `ENABLE_CHECK`: `on` or `off`, check integrity of archive on host prior to uploading it to the backup server.
+* `ENABLE_CHECK`: check integrity of archive on host prior to uploading it to the backup server.
-* `REMOVE_EVEN_IF_NON_EMPTY`: `on` or `off`, remove temporary backup directory even if it already contains files.
+* `REMOVE_EVEN_IF_NON_EMPTY`: remove temporary backup directory even if it already contains files.
-* `IGNORE_FAIL_ON_NON_EMPTY`: `on` or `off`, silently ignore if temporary backup directory already contains files and thus was not deleted.
+* `IGNORE_FAIL_ON_NON_EMPTY`: silently ignore if temporary backup directory already contains files and thus was not deleted.
-* `LOCAL_TMPDIR`: Local (on the station where `ibaraki` is deployed) temporary directory to work in.
-Will be created if not exist, and then deleted if empty.
-Used to temporarily copy downloaded file there and run archive test locally.

 Example: